logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/sagemaker.md

 3. Choose *Systems Manager* as service, expand the *Read access level* and check *GetParameter*.
 4. Expand *Resources* and select *Add ARN*.
 6. Enter the region of the Systems Manager as well as the name of the parameter **WITHOUT the leading slash** e.g. `hopsworks/role/[MY_SAGEMAKER_ROLE]/type/api-key` and click *Add*.
-7. Click on *Review*, give the policy a name und click on *Create policy*.
+7. Click on *Review*, give the policy a name and click on *Create policy*.

 <p align="center">
   <figure>